MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-manually-configure-tutorial-single-subnet.md

 1. Select **Add** to associate the backend pool with the availability set that contains the VMs.

-1. Under **Virtual machine** choose the virtual machines that will participate as cluster nodes.
-Be sure to include all virtual machines that will host the FCI.
-Only add the primary IP address of each VM, do not add any secondary IP addresses.
+1. Under **Virtual machine** choose the virtual machines that will the virtual machines that will host availability group replicas.
+Do not include the file share witness server.

    >[!NOTE]
    >If both virtual machines are not specified, connections will only succeed to the primary replica.